r-lib/devtools/cran-comments.md

     now found by devtools (since it always does `--run-donttest`.

   * jiebaR: this looks like a problem caused by the moving of roxygen2 from imports to suggests.
-I've notified the author.
+I'm working with the authors to get a updated version to CRAN ASAP.